marcinhlybin/prometheus-barman-exporter/README.md

 # Barman exporter for Prometheus

-`barman-exporter` runs `barman` shell command with _experimental_ JSON output I added to Barman 2.9.
+The `barman-exporter` runs `barman` shell command with _experimental_ JSON output I added to Barman 2.9.
 JSON output may change in the future and break some of functionalities in the exporter.

 By default barman exporter outputs metrics to stdout.
 If everything seems right you want to save it as textfile with `-f /var/lib/prometheus/node_exporter/barman.prom` and set up `node_exporter` to read from this path (`--collector.textfile.directory` option).